 - Pushups (100 reps)

 Idris has also been into kickboxing for six years.
 When he can, he hits the dojo two or three times a week.

 “I’m not really allowed to do it while I’m working because it’s considered too dangerous,” he says.
 “Film producers get very nervous.
 But when I’m out of shape, I’m emotionally lazy.”

-The Beasts of No Nation star prefers kickboxing to marathon running, declaring that his ultimate fitness goal is to be “fight-ready”.
+The Dark Tower star prefers kickboxing to marathon running, declaring that his ultimate fitness goal is to be “fight-ready”.
 “I want to know that if I’m being wrestled to the ground, I’ve got the strength to fight a man off,” he explains.
 “Kickboxing is rugged—it’s all core strength.
 But when you’re fight-ready, you feel like you can last forever.”

 The handsome actor reveals that his spontaneity fuels his masculinity.
 “If I want to do something, I’ll do it—breakdancing at the end of a movie trailer, adding a verse on a rap song, racing rally cars.
 Why not?” he asks.
 “If that’s a man’s man, cool.”